Descanonge/neba/docs/source/config/usage.rst

 ---------------------

-Parameters can be set from parsing command line arguments, although it can be skipped by either setting the :attr:`.ApplicationBase.ignore_cli` attribute or the ``ignore_cli`` argument to :meth:`.ApplicationBase.start`.
-The configuration obtained will be stored in the :attr:`~.ApplicationBase.cli_conf` attribute and will take priority over parameters from configuration files.
+Parameters can be set from parsing command line arguments, although it can be skipped by either setting the :attr:`.Application.ignore_cli` attribute or the ``ignore_cli`` argument to :meth:`.Application.start`.
+The configuration obtained will be stored in the :attr:`~.Application.cli_conf` attribute and will take priority over parameters from configuration files.

 The keys are indicated following **one or two** hyphen.
 Any subsequent hyphen is replaced by an underscore.
 So ``-computation.n_cores`` and